Doubly Linked List: C++, Python (Code Example)

 Time complexity in the best case for Doubly Linked List:

-1. Insertion in head or tail will cost O(1).
-Because we don’t need to traverse inside the linked list.
-The head and the tail pointer can give us access to the head and tail node with O(1) time complexity.
+1. Insertion at the head or tail costs O(1) because no traversal inside the linked list is needed.
+The head and tail pointers give access to the head and tail nodes directly.

-2. Deletion at the head or tail will cost O(1).
+2. Deletion at the head or tail costs O(1).

-3. Searching a node will have the time complexity of O(1).
-Because the target node can be the head node.
+3. Searching a node costs O(1) when the target node is the head node.

 Time complexity in the average case for Doubly Linked List:

-1. Insertion at the head or tail will have the time complexity of cost O(1).
+1. Insertion at the head or tail costs O(1).

-2. Deletion at the head or tail will have the time complexity of cost O(1).
+2. Deletion at the head or tail costs O(1).

-3. Searching a node will have the time complexity of O(n).
-Because the search item can reside anywhere between the linked list.
-Here, “n” is the total node present in the linked list.
+3. Searching a node costs O(n), because the target can reside anywhere in the list.
+Here, n is the total number of nodes.

-The worst-case time complexity of the doubly linked list will be the same as the average case.
+The worst-case time complexity of the Doubly Linked List is the same as the average case.

 Memory complexity of Doubly Linked List

-Memory complexity is O(n), where “n” is the total number of nodes.
-While implementing the linked list we must free the memory that we used.
-Otherwise, for a larger linked list, it will cause memory leakages.
+Memory complexity is O(n), where n is the total number of nodes.
+While implementing the linked list, the memory must be freed.
+Otherwise, larger linked lists cause memory leaks.